Easy Creamy Vegan Cheese Sauce

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

-Now you know what my secret ingredients are.
-The pumpkin adds some delicious beta carotene and the chickpeas provide a powerhouse of protein!
+Now you know my secret ingredients.
+The pumpkin adds some delicious beta carotene, and the chickpeas provide a powerhouse of protein!
 So not only is this recipe delicious, but it’s also packed with fiber, protein, and healthy nutrients.

 *Sigh* Life is just too good.